-Most UK riders are comfortable wearing single layer, lightweight denim in summer.
-A pair of jeans might seem excessive for walking around on a hot summer’s day but windchill makes a huge difference on a motorcycle.
+Most UK riders are comfortable wearing single-layer, lightweight denim in summer.
+A pair of jeans might seem excessive for walking around on a hot summer’s day, but windchill makes a massive difference on a motorcycle.

 Many of the jeans on our list have been created with improved breathability and quicker drying time over traditional denim.
 Two-way or four-way stretch is typically added for comfort, a more custom fit, and better protection.